-One way that SMBs can have access to the cash they need comes in the form of short-term loans.
+One way that SMBs can access to the cash they need comes in the form of short-term loans (vs. a long-term loan).
 Short-term business loans can be a fast and effective way for a business to get the money it needs to stay afloat.
 But when should a company take out a short-term business loan?
 What does it take to qualify?
-What can they expect from short-term business loans for startup businesses?
+What can they expect from short-term business loans for startups?

 Just like the name implies, a short-term loan is one of the fastest, and most popular, ways for small businesses to find the money they need with a short turnaround.
 But how do you define a short-term loan?
 The simple definition is that they’re exactly what they sound like.
 They’re loans uniquely designed to be dispersed quickly and paid back just as fast.

 A short-term loan is intended to be repaid in one year, although they’re often repaid even faster.
 However, there’s more to a short-term business loan than meets the eye.
 Although fast access to capital can make a short-term loan look like an attractive option, everything isn’t so simple.

 Short-term loans come in a variety of sizes and shapes.
 (You can also look into other types of small business loans for startups here.)

 Term Loans: If you want to expand and have good credit, you can consider a term loan.
 You get cash upfront, and you may be able to borrow more than with shorter-term financing.
 However, you may have to offer up collateral, and loan terms are often not as reasonable as with other options.

 Line-of-Credit: Many businesses we work with don’t qualify for lines of credit, as they come with strict requirements.
 It also takes months to get approved.
 However, if you qualify, a line-of-credit is a useful option to have in your financial toolbox.
 You get a line of credit – much like a credit card – that you draw on and pay back up to your credit limit.
 It’s flexible financing and usually unsecured by collateral.